 Since 2015, the Assistant Director of the Institute for Linguistic Studies, RAS, heads linguistic and ethnological field research (that he has initiated) on the Bahnaric peoples of Cambodia.
 Researchers from Moscow and St. Petersburg—among them, I. Samarina and M. Stanyukovich, Head of the Department of Australia, Oceania and Indonesia at Peter the Great Museum of Anthropology and Ethnography (the Kunstkamera, St. Petersburg)—take part in this joint effort.

 Comparative cultural studies is an area that unites philologers, historians, students of religion and art historians—experts on various languages of Asia and Africa, cultures of the Arabo-Islamic world, medieval Syria and Mesopotamia, Iran, India, China and Japan.
-Headed by N. Chalisova, this team of scholars includes N. Alexandrova, M. Alontsev, O. Bessmertnaya, E. Diakonova, A. Zhuravsky, D. Komissarov, E. Komissaruk, M. Nazarli, A. Meshcheryakov, E. Nikitenko, N. Seleznyov, I. Smirnov.
+Headed by N. Chalisova, this team of scholars includes N. Alexandrova, M. Alontsev, O. Bessmertnaya, E. Diakonova, A. Zhuravsky, D. Komissarov, E. Komissaruk, A. Meshcheryakov, E. Nikitenko, N. Seleznyov, I. Smirnov.
 The specialist in Arabo-Muslim philosophy, Academician A. Smirnov (RAS), plays a significant part in the theoretic interpretation of the team’s efforts and results.
-Among the permanent contributors of the team’s academic projects, we also ought to mention the expert in Tamil literature A. Dubyansky, the student of Japanese folklore, mythology and poetics, Professor emerita of Kobe Foreign Languages Institute (Japan) L. Ermakova, the Iranian languages specialist and translator of Persian literary works L. Lahuti, the Indologist studying Sanskrit texts N. Korneeva and others.
+Among the permanent contributors of the team’s academic projects, we also ought to mention the expert in Japanese folklore, mythology and poetics, Professor emerita of Kobe Foreign Languages Institute (Japan) L. Ermakova, the Iranian languages specialist and translator of Persian literary works L. Lahuti, the Indologist studying Sanskrit texts N. Korneeva and others.

 The principal fields of study are: